 Those three songs — ‘You Are Unstoppable‘, ‘Where Have All The Good Men Gone‘ and her Eurovision winning song ‘Rise Like a Phoenix‘ are three of my favorite Conchita Wurst songs anyway.
 Add in the simple piano accompaniment, however, and the way she sang them and, frankly, this performance was one of the best she has ever done.

-In fact, Conchita’s Wider die Gewalt performance is one of the most elegant, beautiful and, honestly, quite touching I’ve seen her give.
+In fact, Conchita’s Wider die Gewalt performance is one of the most elegant, beautiful and, honestly, quite touching I have seen her give.
 And with a purity of sound and feeling that was stunning.

 A fact the audience obviously also noticed as well as the screams, the standing ovation and the stamping of hundreds of feet she got at the end of it could attest to.